Poll: Some Texans favor Paxton in Republican primary AG runoff election

-AUSTIN (Nexstar)— A conservative, pro-Ken Paxton runoff poll found Texans it surveyed favor Paxton as the state’s Attorney General.
+AUSTIN, Texas (Nexstar)— A conservative, pro-Ken Paxton runoff poll found Texans it surveyed, favor Paxton as the state’s Attorney General.

-Defend Texas Liberty PAC surveyed Texans from March 29 through April 2.
+Defend Texas Liberty PAC put out a survey, open from March 29 through April 2 this year.

-According to its results, 678 people—who were randomly selected from a group of people who are likely to vote in the primary runoff— responded to the survey.
-The research concluded that the survey is 95% accurate.
+According to its results document, 678 people—who were randomly selected from a group of people who are likely to vote in the primary runoff— responded to the survey.
+Research concluded the survey is 95% accurate.

-95% of the survey’s respondents said they were very likely to vote, and 78% considered themselves Republicans.
+95 percent of the surveys respondents said they were very likely to vote, 78 percent considered themselves republicans.

-59% said they would vote for Paxton, while 30% said they’d cast a ballot for George P. Bush.
+59% said they would vote for Paxton, while 30 percent said they’d cast a ballot for George P. Bush.
 11% were undecided.
 Of those who are undecided, 61% favor Paxton.
 39% favor Bush.

 Dawn Buckingham 42%